bustle/streaming-iterables/README.md

 function take<T>(count: number, iterable: AnyIterable<T>): AsyncIterableIterator<T>
 ```

-Return a new iterator that reads a specific number of items from `iterable`.
+Returns a new iterator that reads a specific number of items from `iterable`.

 ### tap
 ```ts
 function tap<T>(func: (data: T) => any, iterable: AnyIterable<T>): AsyncIterableIterator<T>
 ```

-Return a new iterator that yields the data it consumes passing the data through to a function.
+Returns a new iterator that yields the data it consumes passing the data through to a function.
 If you provide an async function the iterator will wait for the promise to resolve before yielding the value.
 This is useful for logging, or processing information and passing it along.

 ### transform
 ```ts